pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

 Note: bug with Dockerhub, to authenticate (when too many failed login attempts): https://github.com/docker/hub-feedback/issues/1250.
 In CLI: rm ~/.docker/config.json, and then: docker login

+Some basic Docker CLI commands include:

+* docker build builds an image from a Dockerfile

+* docker images displays all Docker images on the machine

+* docker run starts a container and runs commands in it

+* docker run options:

+-p specify ports in host and Docker container

+-it opens an interactive console

+-d starts the container in daemon mode (runs in the background)

+-e sets environment variables

+* docker ps displays all running containers

+* docker rmi removes one or more images

+* docker rm removes one or more containers

+* docker kill kills one or more running containers

+* docker tag tags an image with an alias which can be referenced later

+* docker login logs in to your Docker registry

 Docker-compose
 ==========================================================================